Marketcircle/AXElements/docs/NewBehaviour.markdown

 order to provide an object oriented interface to sending keyboard events I added {AX::Application#type_string}.

-The big change with {AX::Application} is the merging of functionality from `NSRunningApplication`.
-In order to provide methods to set focus to an application I actually had to cache the `NSRunningApplication` instance at initialization and forward some method calls to that object.
+However, the big change with {AX::Application} is the merging of functionality from `NSRunningApplication`.
+In order to provide methods to set focus to an application I had to cache the `NSRunningApplication` instance at initialization and forward some method calls to that object.
 For instance, when you call `#set_focus` and pass an application object, AXElements does not actually using accessibility to set focus to the application, it uses the `NSRunningApplication` class internally still support the functionality in a transparent way.

 ### Overriding `#==`

 The most popular customization to make is to overload `#==` for an object class that provides a more natural interface, and also one that makes search much more flexible.
 There is more than one example in this case, you could look at {AX::StaticText#==} which allows you check equality against a string that equal to the `value` attribute for the static text object.
 Similarly, {AX::Button#==} was added to check equality with buttons.

 ### Table Rows

 When working with `AX::Table` objects you may have issues identifying children that belong to a specific column.
 Children of table rows, in my experience, do not have descriptions identifying which column they belong to.
-In cases where you have no relatively unique identifier for a child, such as multiple check boxes, there is no good way to find a specific check box using the built in search mechanics.
+In cases where you have no unique identifier for a child, such as if you have multiple check boxes, there is no good way to find a specific check box using the built in search mechanics.

-You could hope that the column order never changes and just use the index of the children array but that is fragile.
-Perhaps you actually know what the order of the columns is to begin with and were able to keep track of how they changed, but I am not sure that that is even possible to do with the accessibility APIs.
+You could hope that the column order never changes and just use the index of the children array but that is fragile; or perhaps you actually know what the order of the columns is to begin with and were able to keep track of how they changed.

-Though, the likeliest scenario is that the only sane way to identify the child is by identifying the column that the child belongs to.
+A much more sane way to identify the child is by identifying the column that the child belongs to.
 For instance, a the column for a table is an `AX::Column` object that usually has a `header` or `title` attribute which will be unique for the table.
-For this case, I have added the {AX::Row#child_in_column}
-method which provides something similar to a search but with the few extra steps that would be necessary to correlate the child to the column and then return the child that you wanted.
+For this case, AXElements includes the {AX::Row#child_in_column} method which provides something similar to a search but with the few extra steps that would be necessary to correlate the child to the column and then return the child that you wanted.

+### More

+There are likely other cases that I have not come across yet which would be significantly simplified by a helper method or the merging of functionality from another class.
+Don't be afraid to share your extensions.

 ## Tests